rissw/not_yet_hit_the_wall/README.md

 Processing large file - go

-After reading Marcel Lanz's tweet (seems somebody liked it, and it wa shown in my twitter's home), and read his blog (https://marcellanz.com/post/file-read-challenge/  -- read it...it's fun and helpful!), i tried to get his rev9 work and run it in my new build mini ITX PC (Ryzen 5700G with 32GB RAM and NVME)
+After reading Marcel Lanz's tweet (seems somebody liked it, and it was shown in my twitter's home), and read his blog (https://marcellanz.com/post/file-read-challenge/  -- read it...it's fun and helpful!), i tried to get his rev9 work and run it in my new build mini ITX PC (Ryzen 5700G with 32GB RAM and NVME)